dfinity/ICRC/ICRCs/ICRC-103/ICRC-103.md

 A ledger that implements ICRC-103 MUST return metadata `icrc103:public_allowances` of type `text`.
 The possible values are "true" if the allowance data is public and "false" otherwise.

-The number of allowances returned by the ledger is limited by an implementation-specific maximum, which is specified through ledger metadata.
+The number of allowances that the ledger can return in response to a query is limited by an implementation-specific maximum, specified through the `icrc103_max_take_value` metadata.

-A ledger that implements ICRC-103 MUST  return metadata `icrc103:max_returned_allowances` of type `nat`, indicating the precise maximum number of allowances the ledger will return in response to a query.
+A ledger that implements ICRC-103 MUST  return metadata `icrc103:max_take_value` of type `nat`, indicating the precise maximum number of allowances the ledger will return in response to a query.

 ## 3. Methods